Oracle 26AI Docker Setup - Fast Hands-On Guide for Local AI Database

 This includes:

-• Container configuration (JSON)
+• Container configuration JSON

-• Volume data (tar.gz)
+• Volume data as a tar.gz archive

 Full backup script